The Ensemble of the Gregorian Chant Academy

 The New Renaissance

 Carolingia carries both inheritances — the Carolingian synthesis and the Solesmes restoration — into the present moment, for the living Church.
+Deeply formed by the Solesmes lineage, we hold that tradition with reverence while remaining free to follow the evidence wherever it leads.

 Meet the Singers of